-The EU made its first forays into the field of public and cultural diplomacy when the European External Action Service (EEAS) was created a decade ago.
-In 2016 the Joint Communication of the European Commission and the EEAS, titled 'Towards an EU strategy for international cultural relations',1 made further headway.
-The Communication and the accompanying preparatory studies2 concluded that enormous potential existed for the EU's cultural diplomacy, but that a strategy to realise that potential was lacking.
+The EU has made its first forays into the field of public and cultural diplomacy when the European External Action Service (EEAS) was created a decade ago.
+In 2016 the Joint Communication of the European Commission and the EEAS 'Towards an EU strategy for international cultural relations' made further headway.
+The Communication and the accompanying preparatory studies2 concluded that there existed enormous potential for EU's cultural diplomacy but a strategy to realize that potential was lacking.

-This brief argues that the EU should use the momentum of post-COVID recovery for strategically aligning its cultural diplomacy with the climate and sustainability agenda.
+This briefing argues that the EU should use the momentum of post-COVID recovery for strategically aligning its cultural diplomacy with the climate and sustainability agenda.

-Culture has received only limited attention in the EU's ambitious transition to a climate-neutral economy and environmentally conscious society.
-History, however, suggests that culture has a significant role to play in recovering from a crisis, be it war, economic recession or an epidemic.
-Well-known artistic and architectural movements such as the Renaissance, Romanticism and Neo-Classicism came about as a direct or indirect response to various shocks.3
+Culture has received only limited attention in EU's ambitious transition to a climate-neutral economy and environmentally conscious society.
+History however suggests that culture has a significant role to play in recovery from a crisis, be it war, economic recession or an epidemic.
+Well-known artistic and architectural movements such as the Renaissance, Romanticism and Neo-Classicism came about in direct or indirect response to various shocks.3

-A similar observation can be made about the limited recognition of cultural diplomacy in the post-COVID international politics.
-Ambitious global agendas such as implementation of the Paris Climate Agreement and the United Nations Sustainable Development Goals (SDGs) regard cultural cooperation as nice to have, but not indispensable.
+A similar observation can be made about limited recognition of cultural diplomacy in the post-COVID international politics.
+Ambitious global agendas such as implementation of the Paris climate agreement and the United Nations Sustainable Development Goals (SDGs) regard cultural cooperation as nice but not indispensable.
 This may not remain so for long.
-The more climate change and policies concerning its mitigation and adaptation affect people and the environment in which they live, the bigger the role of culture will be.
-Hence, the momentum exists for the EU's cultural diplomacy to play a constructive role in the important culture-climate nexus.
+The more climate change and policies of its mitigation and adaptation affect people and the environment in which they live, the bigger will be the role of culture.
+There is therefore a momentum for EU's cultural diplomacy to play a constructive role in the important culture-climate nexus.

 However, the EU also needs to address challenges and limits to its current cultural diplomacy.
-The EU's capacity to act as a global cultural actor has been undercut by a lack of leadership and having an agenda too broad and somewhat amorphous to make an impact.
-At the same time, as the analysis here suggests, behind these shortcomings lie unresolved strategic questions about what the EU's cultural diplomacy is actually about.
-A strategic question can be formulated as to whether the EU's cultural diplomacy should serve as an instrument to project some kind of European soft power onto other actors, or as an instrument of co-creation with others.
+The EU's capacity to act as a global cultural actor has been undercut by lack of leadership and having an agenda too broad and somewhat amorphous to make an impact.
+At the same time, as the analysis here suggests, behind these shortcomings lie unresolved strategic questions about what EU's cultural diplomacy is actually about.
+The strategic question can be formulated as to whether EU's cultural diplomacy is as an instrument to project some kind of European soft power onto other actors or as an instrument of co-creation with the others.

-The EU's domestic 'green and digital recovery' agenda creates opportunities for the Union's cultural diplomacy to move beyond this dichotomy, and perhaps also to gain in terms of priority and leadership.
-The European Green Deal (EGD), the flagship policy of the European Commission to achieve climate neutrality by 2050, has a cultural dimension, albeit a very nascent and limited one.
-This cultural dimension could be extended into the EU's diplomacy to create a mutually reinforcing dynamic.
-The more progress the EU makes in implementing the EGD, the bigger the role of climate in its external relations, including culture.
-Two new initiatives at the intersection of climate and culture - the European Climate Pact and the New European Bauhaus - are particularly relevant and worth carrying over into the EU's cultural diplomacy.
+The EU's domestic 'green and digital recovery' agenda creates opportunities for EU's cultural diplomacy to move beyond this dichotomy and perhaps also gain in terms of priority and leadership.
+The European Green Deal (EGD), the flagship policy of the European Commission to achieve climate neutrality by 2050, has a cultural dimension, albite a very nascent and limited.
+This cultural dimension could be extended into EU's diplomacy to create a mutually reinforcing dynamics.
+The more progress the EU makes in implementing the EGD, the bigger is the role of climate in its external relations including culture.
+Two new initiatives at the intersection of climate and culture - the European Climate Pact and the New European Bauhaus - are particularly relevant and worth carrying over into EU's cultural diplomacy.